Why LLM Models Use Your Content but Do Not Mention Your Brand?

 Why does AI use our content but not mention our brand?

-This is the most confusing outcome because it feels like theft, but it is usually logic.
+This is the most confusing outcome because it feels like theft, but it is usually logical.
 AI can reuse an explanation when it is useful, but not unique enough to require attribution.

 This also explains why teams that chase citation tracking alone end up frustrated.
 They are tracking a symptom, not the underlying mechanism.